sathamneh/JSONL-viewer/README.md

 ## License

 This project is open source and available under the [MIT License](LICENSE).

----
+Feel free to use, modify, and distribute it as you wish.
+Contributions are welcome!

+### Author
-Created by Suheel Athamneh
+- Suheel Athamneh (suheel</at/>athamneh.info)